alexdlaird/pyngrok/docs/troubleshooting.rst

 Programmatically Inspect the Logs
 ---------------------------------

-:code:`ngrok` logs can be emitted to a callback for to be handled asynchronously, which may also be useful for debugging.
-To enable this, use `PyngrokConfig <api.html#pyngrok.config.PyngrokConfig>`_ to pass a callback for :code:`log_func` when you invoke a method that starts :code:`ngrok`. `NgrokLog <>`_s will be emitted to this function as they are seen.
+Logs emitted by the :code:`ngrok` process can be emitted to a callback and handled asynchronously, which may also be useful for debugging.
+To enable this, use `PyngrokConfig <api.html#pyngrok.conf.PyngrokConfig>`_ to pass a callback for :code:`log_func` when you invoke a method that starts :code:`ngrok`.
+The parameter passed to your callback function will be a `NgrokLog <api.html#pyngrok.process.NgrokLog>`_.

 .. code-block:: python